zhangster12/Obsidian-BJJ-Notes/Escapes/Bridge & Roll Escape.md

 ## Guards
 - [[Closed Guard]]
 # Counter
-- Free your arm and post, use your head as a post, or grapevine your legs to anchor yourself to the bottom player.
+- Free your arm and post.
+- Use your head as a post.
+- Grapevine your legs to anchor yourself to the bottom player.
 # Tags
 #gi #nogi #escape